lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Access the app with your web browser

-## Change a file locally
+# Step 5 - Change a file locally

-1. Open **public/index.html**, modify the welcoming message at line 18
+1. Open **public/index.html**, modify the welcome message at line 18

 1. Reload the page in your web browser to confirm the change locally

-## Push your local change to the cloud
+# Step 6 - Push your local change to the cloud

 Cloud Foundry relies on the *manifest.yml* file to know what to do when you run the *cf push* command.
 A default manifest.yml file was generated for our app.
 It looks like: